VisActor/VChart/docs/assets/examples/en/marker/geo-mark-point.md

 ## Key Configuration

-- Use the `markPoint.name` attribute to declare the geographical location to be marked
+- Use the `markPoint.areaName` attribute to declare the geographical location to be marked

 ## Demo source